benfiola/dotfiles/README.md

 | [empty](./library/empty.py) | No-op task - used primarily to identify 'unimplemented' paths within role implementations |
 | [temp_file](./library/temp_file.py) | Creates a temp file on the target machine |
 | [temp_file_cleanup](./library/temp_file_cleanup.py) | Cleans up created temp files on the target machine - _must_ be manually run before the end of the playbook run |

+# Notes

+* [This](./archlinux-instructions.sh) is the rough sequence of steps I go through to install arch linux from scratch.
+You'll need to substitute details where necessary (i.e., device paths).